ja841014/COVID-19_Global-Tracker/README.md

 ## Features

-* Fetch the latest information of the COVID-19 situation in various countries and display on the page
+* Fetch the latest information of the COVID-19 situation in various countries from JHU CSSE repository and update the data automatically every day.
-* Display the accumulated confirmed cases in various countries on the cluster map by parsing self-built GeoJson format.
+* Display the accumulated confirmed cases in each country on the cluster map by parsing self-built GeoJson format into the MapBox.
-* Search the specific country which is on the dashboard
+* Search the specific country which is on our dashboard
 * Display top news which is related to COVID-19